 Yes, it will increase your electricity bill, but how much depends on how full it is.
 The less full it is, the more it will run because nothing will be helping it keep a static, cold temperature.
 Pack it in, and it won’t have to work as hard and its energy consumption will decrease.

 You want the freezer to store in-season fruits and vegetables while they’re fresh, and any deals you may find while shopping.
 Coupons expire, but frozen food doesn’t.
-Also, frozen organic veggies and fruits are often cheaper than the fresh options.
+Also, frozen organic fruits and veggies are often cheaper than fresh options.
 Have a freezer and you can stock up on them while they’re on sale.

 An extra freezer also comes in handy when storing leftovers.
 The next time you host Thanksgiving, you won’t be as quick to send food home with people!

 2. Always Prepare Food Yourself.

 When you make the food yourself, you’re not only saving money, but you’re also able to personally vouch for where all the ingredients come from.
 Plus, everything just tastes better when you put your own time and effort into it.